-Bacchus, (Previously John the Baptist) Workshop of Leonardo da Vinci, year 1510–1515, Wikipedia Commons
+Bacchus, (Previously John the Baptist), 1510–1515, Wikipedia Commons

-“…they came upon a cave of Dionysos; in the cave was an image of the god, and on this occasion wild she-goats had gathered there to escape the storm” … “…they show the cave where Ino nursed him, and call the plain the garden of Dionysos.”
+“They came upon a cave of Dionysos; in the cave was an image of the god…” or “They show the cave where Ino nursed him, and call the plain the garden of Dionysos.” – Pausanias, Description of Greece

-So what is the deal here, why would John the Baptist be related to Dionysus / Orion?
-Since the topic is astrotheology, I used a free, open-source software called Stellarium to show you what astronomical picture may lie behind this allegory.
-Now we just need a date, so why not pick the most important day of the church calendar related to John the Baptist – St. John’s eve – 23rd of June, his birth, and also a day of a Midsummer’s solstice.
+So what is the deal here, why would John the Baptist relate to Dionysus / Orion?
+I used a free, open-source software called Stellarium to show you what astronomical picture may lie behind this allegory.
+Now we just need a date, so why not pick the most important day of the church calendar related to John the Baptist – St. John’s eve – 23rd of June.
+This date marks his birth, and it is also a day of Midsummer’s solstice.
 Long before Christianity, Midsummer’s solstice was one of the most important pagan holidays.
 It was known as Yule for the Norse, or Kupalo for the Slavs.

 During this period, Orion will remain completely invisible, as it will travel across the sky with the Sun.
 During the other three most important celestial events – in winter, spring, and autumn, it will be visible in different parts of the sky.
 Therefore we can say that the summer solstice represents the period of its “resurrection”.